Frequently Asked Questions

 Lastly, if you ever need help finding vegetarian/vegan items in the dining commons, feel free to contact our registered dietitian, Katherine Ingerson, for one-on-one counseling or a guided tour.

-UGA Dining Services now offers student meal plan participants the ability to register to take food to-go from the dining commons during a meal period.
-Enrolled participants receive a reusable, environmentally-safe, sustainable container that allows them to easily build their own meal to-go.
+UGA Dining Services now offers student meal plan participants the ability to take food to-go from the dining commons during a meal period.
+Participants receive a reusable, environmentally-safe, sustainable container that allows them to easily build their own meal to-go.
 The box is microwave and dishwasher safe and is made of 30% recycled material while also being recyclable at the end of its usage.
-To register for the program, the student may visit the One-Stop-Shop on Tate Plaza or call (706) 542-7275.
+Learn more here.

 Late nights at Snelling are definitely something many of us experience at least once in our college careers.
 If you want to avoid a snack high in added sugar or saturated fats while Snellibrating, try: